yunfanLu/Awesome-Image-Prior/README.md

 - [Video-Restoration] Deep Video Prior for Video Consistency and Propagation, IEEE TPAMI 2022.

 ## 2.4 Pre-trained Model as Prior
+The models pre-trained on other tasks usually contain certain knowledge of high-quality images, which can be used a as regularization or generator for image restoration or enhancement.

 ### 2.4.1 GAN Inversion as Prior
 - [Theory] A style-based generator architecture for generative adversarial networks, CVPR 2019.